Building the 1/72 Scale Italeri's A-10C with a comic twist.

 The Project

-I wanted to make the one that has the Batman slapping Robin meme in the access ladder door, but I had to guess which aircraft it was.
-Based on the number in the ladder and after reviewing records online I decided it was the A-10C 80-0175 from the 75th.
-Fighter Squadron.
+I wanted to make the one that has the Batman slapping Robin meme on the access ladder door, but I had to guess which aircraft it was.
+Based on the number on the ladder and after reviewing records online, I decided it was the A-10C 80-0175 from the 75th Fighter Squadron.
 Hope I was right!

-Coincidentally this ended up being my second award winning model by getting first place at the “2021 Contest Online - Aerei Ed Elicotteri” organized by Italeri.
+Coincidentally, this ended up being my second award-winning model, as it got first place at the “2021 Contest Online - Aerei Ed Elicotteri” organized by Italeri.
 Also, coincidentally, this was the last model I was able to build without the help of reading glasses or magnifying lenses.
 Life catches up with us all!

 The Model